Truchtersheim, France

 Does calisthenics require equipment?

-At its essential core, callisthenics does not necessarily require any equipment; anyone can do it at home.
+At its essential core, calisthenics does not necessarily require any equipment; anyone can do it at home.
 But equipment can improve efficiency and allow for more and better workouts, promoting better public health.
-Thus, installing callisthenics parks can be seen as the most cost-effective way of improving the health and happiness of a whole community.
+Thus, installing calisthenics parks can be seen as the most cost-effective way of improving the health and happiness of a whole community.

 How to get the HOA to build a calisthenics park?